 Custom design & development of the home page and theme elements.

-The homepage of your website should be custom designed so that it does not look exactly like one of your competitors.
+The homepage of your website should be custom-designed so that it does not look exactly like one of your competitors.
 This usually requires a few design ideas going back and forth over a few days.
-However, sometimes with a client that is more particular, this process can go on for a week or more until a design is created that fits the vision of your client, while still looking professional and easy to navigate, allowing it to convert better.
+However, sometimes, with a more particular client, this process can go on for a week or more until a design that fits your client’s vision while still looking professional and easy to navigate is created, allowing it to convert better.

-The time range is between 12-36 hours to fine-tune the design perfectly.
+The time range to fine-tune the design perfectly is between 12 and 36 hours.
 This includes the most important elements of your website, such as the header, home page, and footer.
-The header and footer will go through most of your website.
-Any custom development such as scripts, slide shows, galleries can increase the time greatly.
+The header and footer will cover most of your website.
+Any custom development, such as scripts, slide shows, and galleries, can greatly increase the time.

 Adding Internal Content Pages

 A content page usually contains around 1500-2000 words provided by the client and a few images.
-These pages are custom designed to match the overall look of your home page and theme.
-Each page usually takes around 4 hours to complete, which includes adding content, images, SEO tags, links, graphics and getting feedback from the client as well as any edits required.
-As the average small eCommerce website has at least 5 web pages, this adds about 20 hours to the project.
+These pages are custom-designed to match the overall look of your home page and theme.
+Each page usually takes around 4 hours to complete, including adding content, images, SEO tags, links, and graphics and getting feedback from the client and any edits required.
+As the average small eCommerce website has at least five web pages, this adds about 20 hours to the project.

 Creating Categories

 Categories are like pages, which contain the products within them.
-Each category page usually has content and 1 image which relates to the products within it.
-The categories also have SEO tags such as a title, h1 tag, and possibly links to other categories, pages and or products.
+Each category page usually has content and one image related to its products.
+The categories also have SEO tags such as a title, h1 tag, and possibly links to other categories, pages, and or products.

-The typical small online store would have around 4 categories, each takes about 30 minutes to create, which adds 2 hours to our total.
+The typical small online store would have around four categories, each taking about 30 minutes to create, which adds 2 hours to our total.

 Adding Products

 Each product on your website is like a landing page on the Internet.
-There are many ways a product details page can be set up, but the average setup contains the following items.
+A product details page can be set up in many ways, but the average setup contains the following items.

 - Product images, usually around 3-5 images.
-These images will need to be correctly sized both dimensionally and in actual file size.
-This normally requires some time in PhotoShop to correctly size each image so they are matched visually and then optimized so they load quickly online and take up less server space.
-They will also require the correct names, and tags called “Alt Tags’ which will help search engines know what the image represents.
+These images must be correctly sized both dimensionally and in actual file size.
+This normally requires some time in PhotoShop to correctly size each image so they are matched visually and optimized to load quickly online and take up less server space.
+They will also require the correct names and tags called “Alt Tags’ which will help search engines know what the image represents.
 These images are then added to the product they belong to via the administration area.

-- Product titles, descriptions, tags, UPC codes, prices, sale prices, colors, sizes, shipping rates, stock levels, and possibly other features.
+- Product titles, descriptions, tags, UPCs, prices, sale prices, colors, sizes, shipping rates, stock levels, and possibly other features.

 - SEO tags for the product SEO title, description